Merus avoids fouling, scaling and corrosion in heat exchanger

-Reducing Service Cycles - Results
+Reducing Service Efforts - Proven Cases

 In the table below you see the approximate result of heat exchangers, where we are treating the water side.
-This results are valid if the cooling water has not more than 3000 TDS and the substance causing the fouling are soluble in the water.
+These results where achieved in a system where the cooling water had not more than 3000 TDS.
+Also the substances causing the fouling are soluble in the water.

-Heating and Cooling - Water Treatment for Heat Exchanger and Cooling Loop
+Water Treatment for Heat Exchanger and Cooling Loop